Fridays for Future: Reactions by schools, politicians, and parents

 The strikes have been both praised and criticised by adults in positions of authority.
-In the European Union, the movement enjoyed significant support by the pan-European party Volt Europa which, according to a report by Parents for Future before the European Elections 2019, shared all demands published by Fridays for Future in April 2019.
+In the European Union, the movement enjoyed significant support by Volt Europa, a progressive and federalist European political alliance, which, according to a report by Parents for Future before the European Elections 2019, shared all demands published by Fridays for Future in April 2019.

 Conservative politicians in the United Kingdom and Australia have described the strikes as truancy; some children have been punished or arrested for striking or demonstrating.
 Then UK Prime Minister Theresa May criticised the strikes as wasting lesson and teaching time.
 Jeremy Corbyn, former leader of the Labour Party and Leader of the Opposition, and Sir Vincent Cable, Leader of the Liberal Democrats, both voiced their support for the strikes, as did leaders of other UK parties.
 UK energy minister Claire Perry said that she would have joined the strikes in her younger days.
 David Reed, director of charity Generation Change, pointed out that "the school leaders seem to have missed the point of efforts over the past decade to raise education standards.
 For what does excellence in education look like if it's not pupils being engaged enough on issues such as climate change to do something about them?"

 Prime Minister of Australia Scott Morrison called for "more learning and less activism" following the strikes.
 Australia's Education Minister Dan Tehan said that if school students think that issues are important, they should take action after school or on weekends.

 In New Zealand, there was mixed response from politicians, community leaders, and schools.
 Students were threatened to be marked as truant by some principals for attending the strike without their parents' or school's permission.
-Judith Collins, and several other Members of Parliament were dismissive of the impact of the strike, while Climate Change Minister James Shaw expressed support noting that little attention would be paid to marchers protesting on the weekend.
+Judith Collins, and several other members of parliament were dismissive of the impact of the strike, while Climate Change Minister James Shaw expressed support noting that little attention would be paid to marchers protesting on the weekend.